missionpinball/mpf-docs/tutorial/18_shots.rst

 Now let's look at how we can give the player a different number of points when they hit that shot depending on what state the shot's in.

-Here's the existing scoring section from the base mode config:
+Here's the existing variable_player section from the base mode config:

 .. code-block:: mpf-config

    ##! mode: base
-   scoring:
+   variable_player:
        my_first_shot_hit:
            score: 100
        s_flipper_lower_left_active: